soulbone/testbed/README.md

 # testbed
-my first repo on git... not anything meaningful though
+my first repo on git... not anything meaningful though. but willl keep working on this until is useful in some way...YUK